David Ginola: Newcastle United

+Ginola played under Kevin Keegan at Newcastle and was twice a Premier League runner-up during Keegan's spell as manager.

 In 1995, Ginola joined Premier League club Newcastle United for £2.5 million.
 He was signed at a time when manager Kevin Keegan was attempting to turn the club into one of the major forces in English football, and the board was prepared to offer strong financial backing to sign a number of European superstars.
 Ginola made his debut against Coventry City on 19 August 1995 in a 3–0 win.
 He scored his first league goal on 27 August against Sheffield Wednesday in a 2–0 away win, and went on to score five league goals in his first season, including Newcastle's second in their 4–3 defeat to Liverpool at Anfield – the latter considered one of the greatest games in Premier League history.
 In the 1995–96, Newcastle finished second, four points behind Manchester United.
 This was their strongest league performance in decades, and Ginola was an integral part of the team.
 However, it was a major disappointment that Newcastle had finished second in the Premier League as they had led by up to 12 points as late as January.

 In 1996, Barcelona's English manager Bobby Robson attempted personally to sign Ginola, but Newcastle refused to allow the transfer.
 To add to their line-up, Newcastle paid £15m, breaking the transfer record, to sign Alan Shearer.
 Despite this, they finished second again behind Manchester United.
 Halfway through the season, Kevin Keegan suddenly resigned as manager to be succeeded by Kenny Dalglish.
 Ginola fell out of favour and sought a transfer elsewhere.

 Tottenham Hotspur

+Ginola at his Tottenham Hotspur Hall of Fame induction in 2008.